-- SAP is telling customers that they can use data tiering in HANA to use a new innovation in database design.
+- SAP is telling customers that they can use data tiering in HANA to use an innovation in database design.

 - How accurate is SAP data tiering being new?